Journaling Your Way To The Life You Desire

 Why it works

-I googled “the power of journal writing” to try and cite some experts to help me back up my claims and it was hard for me to chose just one article as the power of writing in a journal has been spoken about in the fields of business, mental health, general happiness and wellbeing, entrepreneurship and even fitness.
+I googled “the power of journal writing” to try and cite some experts to help me back up my claims and it was hard for me to choose just one article as the power of writing in a journal has been spoken about in the fields of business, mental health, general happiness and wellbeing, entrepreneurship, and even fitness.

-If only to help you clear your mind for a long day ahead.
+If only to help you clear your mind for a long day ahead, you should be journaling.
 Some health benefits of journaling are listed below.

 5 Reasons to Journal

-These are from Psych Central.
 Do you journal?
-If not, have I convinces you to give it a try?
+If not, have I convinced you to give it a try?

 More law of attraction reading: